dan-v/rattlesnakeos-stack/README.md

   modules = [ "Backup" ]
 ```

+#### Can I opt-out of using chromium?
+You may wish to exclude chromium from your build because of the privacy implications of chromium [contacting google services](https://github.com/prism-break/prism-break/issues/169).
+Passing the cli parameter `--include-chromium` as `false` or setting `include-chromium` to `false` in your config will cause the build to avoid compiling or including chromium webview or browser.
+Instead, AOSP webview and browser will be used.
 #### Can I change the boot animation?
 It is possible to change the boot animation using patches, there is an example repo [here](https://github.com/RattlesnakeOS/example_patch_shellscript).
 #### Can I add microG to the build?